eclipse-iceoryx/iceoryx/iceoryx_examples/callbacks_in_c/README.md

-# Listener in C (or howto realize callbacks in iceoryx)
+# Listener in C (or how to use callbacks with iceoryx)

 For a general introduction into the Listener concept please take a look at the first part of the [Listener C++ example](../callbacks) and at the